Noncollapsed degeneration of Einstein 4-manifolds II: Introduction

 Our first goal here is to prove that an obstruction holds for any Gromov-Hausdorff desingularization by trees of Kähler Ricci-flat ALE orbifolds, which are conjecturally the only possibilities.
 The obstruction to satisfy is $\det \mathbf{R} =0$ at a singular point of the orbifold metric, where $\mathbf{R}$ is the Riemannian curvature seen as an endomorphism on the space of $2$-forms.

-\begin{thm} Let $(M_i,g_i)$ be a sequence of Einstein manifolds converging in the Gromov-Hausdorff sense to an Einstein orbifold $(M_o,g_o)$, and assume that there exists a subsequence $(M_i,g_i)$ whose possible blow-up limits are Kähler Ricci-flat ALE orbifolds.
+\begin{thm}[{Theorem \ref{obst arbre kahler}}] Let $(M_i,g_i)_i$ be a sequence of Einstein manifolds converging in the Gromov-Hausdorff sense to an Einstein orbifold $(M_o,g_o)$, and assume that there exists a subsequence $(M_i,g_i)_i$ whose possible blow-up limits are Kähler Ricci-flat ALE orbifolds glued in the same orientation.

 Then, at every singular point $p$ of $(M_o,g_o)$, we have